DanielaValero/second-brain/notes/03-areas 🧾/Microfrontends/Chapter 4. Discovering Micro-Frontend Architectures.md

 Although horizontal-split architectures are the most versatile, they also present intrinsic implementation challenges from an organizational point of view, with coordinating a final output for the use being the main one.
 When we have multiple micro-frontends owned by different teams composed in the same view, we have to create a social mechanism for avoiding runtime issues in production due to dependency clashes or CSS classes overriding each other.
 As well, observability tools must be added to quickly identify which micro-frontends are failing in production and provide the team with clear information so they can diagnose the issue in their micro-frontend.

 The best way to avoid issues is to keep the communication channels open and maintain a fast feedback loop that keeps all teams in sync, such as a weekly or biweekly meeting with a member from every micro-frontend team responsible for a view.
-Synching the work between teams has to happen either in a live meeting or via asynchronous communication, such as emails or instant messaging clients.
+Syncing the work between teams has to happen either in a live meeting or via asynchronous communication, such as emails or instant messaging clients.

 We must also reduce the number of teams working on the same page and make one team responsible for the final output presented to the users.
 This doesn’t mean that the team responsible for the final look and feel of a view should do all the work.
 However, shared responsibilities often lead to misunderstandings, so having one team lead the effort creates a better experience for your users.